-We propose to increase the payment level for on time appointments in line with the upper range of the DPI, rounded up to the nearest five dollars to reflect the inaccuracy associated with determining the payment level.
+We will increase the payment level for on time appointments in line with the upper range of the DPI, rounded up to the nearest five dollars, to reflect the inaccuracy associated with determining the payment level and that the payment will decrease in value in real terms over the regulatory control period.

-We therefore propose to increase the payment level for on time appointments from \$20 to \$30 for the 2016-20 regulatory control period.
+We will therefore increase the payment level for on time appointments from \$20 to \$30 for the 2016-20 regulatory control period.

-4.3.6 NEW CONNECTIONS
+4.3.6 New connections